Smell and Taste Disorders

 What are the symptoms of smell and taste disorders?

-Symptoms can range from the not being able to smell or taste at all to the reduced ability to smell or taste specific things that are sweet, sour, bitter or salty.
+Symptoms can vary.
+Some people may not be able to smell or taste anything.
+Others may have a reduced ability to smell or taste certain things that are sweet, sour, bitter, or salty.
 In some cases, normally pleasant tastes or smells may become unpleasant.

 How are smell and taste disorders diagnosed?

-Along with a complete medical history and physical exam, other test may include:
+Along with a complete health history and physical exam, other tests may include:

-- Measuring the lowest strength of a chemical that a person can recognize
+- Measuring the lowest strength of a chemical that you can recognize

 - Comparing tastes and smells of different chemicals

 - "Sip, spit, and rinse" tests where chemicals are placed on certain parts of the tongue